Minnesota's Buffer Protection Map

 - There is no channel where the public water is shown.
 I am farming through the area or it is a grassed waterway and a buffer requirement is not reasonable.

-You should work with the SWCD to determine if the SWCD thinks it is important to change the Buffer Protection Map to reflect your situation.
 Documentation will be needed to identify how long this condition has existed.
 Changes to the course, current or cross-section of a public watercourse would require a DNR permit.
 Please provide documentation of any permits obtained to allow farming through the public watercourse.
 The DNR will review any input by the SWCD for erosion and runoff pollution risk or excessive soil loss considerations in order to make a more informed decision about the buffer requirement.
 In general, the DNR would encourage consideration of alternative water quality practices (check with the SWCD or BWSR) that would meet the intent of the law instead of removal of the segment from the Buffer Protection Map.
 If the SWCDs, Drainage Authorities or other local governments identify errors in the map during landowner conversations, they will notify the DNR.
 The DNR will make corrections where appropriate and maintain an accurate map.

 - The Drainage Authority believes the Buffer Protection Map is in error, or has amendments to the map as a result of a redetermination of benefits or improvement proceeding.